 I have been in and out of the health and wellness industry for nine years now.
 So it is safe to say that for me, I was really late to this matcha trend.
 Especially since I saw the hints of it coming nine years ago.
 I finally hopped on board a couple months ago, and now I need to get you on board too because we have seriously been missing out.

 I don’t know why it took me so long to try matcha tea.
-Maybe it had something to do with I honestly think I was just intimidated.
+I honestly think I was just intimidated.

 “I have to mix it a certain way?”
 “I have to heat the water to a particular temperature?”
 “If I don’t do it right, it will taste like dirt??”
 “Some brands are terrible, and some are amazing?
 How do I know which is which!?”